moneybutton/yours-channels/docs/yours_lightning_02.md

 ### Bi-directional HTLCs

 In the bi-directional case the parties need the ability to revoke a HTLC.
-Luckily we already know how to revoke an output: temporarily lock the output with a CSV lock and make an additional branch with an output that both parties must sign.
+Luckily we already know how to revoke an output: use an RSMC (quick reminder: a RSMC temporarily locks an output with a CSV lock and make an additional branch with an output that both parties must sign).

 ![alt text](./img/2-way-htlc.png "2-way-htlc.png")

 Note that this transaction maintains two HTLCs - one for each direction in the channel.
 When sender wants to force receiver to reveal his secret, he just broadcasts the HTLC transaction to the blockchain.
-In this case receiver will have to spend the top output between day 1 and day 2.
+In this case receiver will have to spend his (the top) output between day 1 and day 2.
 If he waits after day 2 then sender can use his output to spend that output.

-In addition this more complex output allows the the parties to invalidate old transactions.
+In addition this more complex output allows the the parties to revoke old transactions.
 Like in the case of payment channels, they use a new key to build each new transaction.
-If they want to revoke an old transactions output they just publish the key they used to for that output.
+Whenever they send a new payment they publish the key used in the last payment in oder to revoke it.

+If the reveiver does not know the secret he can

 TODO: what if a party does not know the secret?